sadaf46826/student-result-analysis/README.md

 NumPy: For numerical computations.
 Dataset
 The analysis is based on the student.csv dataset, which should be placed in the same directory as the notebook.

-Setup Instructions
-Install the required Python libraries: bash
-Copy code
-pip install pandas seaborn matplotlib numpy
-Ensure the student.csv dataset is in the project directory.
-Run the notebook using Jupyter Notebook or JupyterLab.
-Usage
-Open the notebook file in Jupyter Notebook.
-Run the cells sequentially to explore and analyze the dataset.
-View the generated plots and summaries for insights.
-Contribution
-Contributions are welcome!
-Please submit a pull request with detailed changes.

-Acknowledgments
-This project uses open-source Python libraries and a sample dataset to demonstrate student performance analysis.